-Universal screening laws are aimed at putting resources in places that can aid identification of students at risk of developing future academic difficulties, a key component of prevention-oriented approaches in early education.
+Universal screening laws are aimed at putting resources in places to identify students who are at risk for future academic difficulties, a key component of prevention-oriented approaches in early education.
 Screening assessments in education work much like measuring blood pressure during a doctor's visit to screen for heart disease.
 Effective screening assessments are typically administered at routine intervals, and can accurately predict students' future performance given only core instruction, allowing educators to intervene with confidence and provide support early before significant academic deficits including dyslexia-develop.
 Reducing the prevalence of dyslexia symptoms requires targeted intervention, ideally as early as possible (Shaywitz, Escobar, Shaywitz, Fletcher, & Makuch, 1992).

 Screening for reading difficulties requires multiple measures depending on where readers are in their development.
 Many states reflect this in their screening requirements, particularly those with dyslexia-specific laws.
-For example, Texas requires that kindergarten screening occurs at the end of the year and includes measures of:
+For example, Alabama requires that kindergarten screening includes measures of: